Home Help for families Information & advice Benefits & tax credits Universal Credit Moving onto Universal Credit from legacy benefits

 This process started in September 2023.
 Initially this is only happening in the three areas of Manchester, Northumberland and the London Borough of Harrow but it will be rolled out to other areas during 2024/25.

-People who get income-related Employment and Support Allowance (irESA) only or income-related ESA alongside Housing Benefit will not migrate until 2028/29.
+People who get income-related Employment and Support Allowance (irESA) only or income-related ESA alongside Housing Benefit will not be asked to migrate until 2028/29.

 Once the DWP (Department for Communities in Northern Ireland) selects you to migrate onto Universal Credit, you won’t transfer onto Universal Credit automatically.
 Instead, you will have to make a claim.